Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 And in that stillness, another awareness surfaced.

-And yet, alongside that, a clarity remained.
+And yet, alongside that, a quiet clarity remained.

 The second opinion had brought me calm.